Pan Seared Sirloin Steak

 - Fry 2-5 minutes depending on steak thickness and desired doneness.

 - Flip the steaks and fry for another 2-5 minutes, checking doneness using an instant-read thermometer (see note).

 - Pour the butter on top of the steak and scatter the minced garlic around.

-- Cook one more minute until garlic is starting to turn brown on the edges.
-Remove
+- Cook 30 seconds more until the garlic is starting to turn brown on the edges.

-- Remove steaks to a cooling rack and cover lightly with aluminum foil to keep warm.
+- Remove steaks to a cooling rack and cover lightly with foil to keep warm.

-- Let rest for 5 minutes before serving.
-Garnish with optional rosemary or thyme, serve and enjoy!
+- Garnish with optional rosemary or thyme and serve immediately.